18 July 2022

 The project is competitively assessed and awarded.
 Selection is based on academic merit and suitability to the project as determined by the College.

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Jenna Ziebell, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Jenna Ziebell to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.

 - As part of your application, you will be required to submit a covering letter, a CV including 2 x referees and your project research proposal.

 Following the application closing date applications will be assessed within the College.
 Applicants should expect to receive notification of the outcome by email by the advertised outcome date.